Welcome to the Department of Anthropology

 - Liz Kryder-Reid won the Landscape History Essay Prize given by the Landscape History Chapter of the Society of Architectural Historians for her article: "‘Perennially New’: Santa Barbara and the Origins of the California Mission Garden" published in the Journal of the Society of Architectural Historians Vol. 69:3 (September 2010):378-405.
 Jurors noted that "Kryder-Reid’s history is well-written, well structured, well-scaled, and contributes directly and powerfully to new histories and/or to revisionist of preservation practices of landscapes."

 - Wendy Vogt‘s paper "Crossing Mexico: Structural violence and the commodification of undocumented Central American migrants" appeared in American Ethnologist in November 2013.
-She will appear at the Indiana International & Comparative Law Review Symposium "Moving to Opportunity: Examining the Risks and Rewards of Economic Migration" February 21, 2014 and present the talk "The Intimate Logics of Human Mobility: Unauthorized Central American Migrants in Mexico."
+She appeared at the Indiana International & Comparative Law Review Symposium "Moving to Opportunity: Examining the Risks and Rewards of Economic Migration" February 21, 2014 and presented the talk "The Intimate Logics of Human Mobility: Unauthorized Central American Migrants in Mexico."

 - Under the direction of Holly Cusack-McVeigh, the Anthropology Department held its first Summer Field School at the Sugpiaq Alutiiq Native Village of Nanwalek, Alaska in Summer 2013.
 Students primary focus was on establishing a community-based, tribal museum, which included cleaning and rehousing objects at the tribal museum, working on cultural heritage projects, and mentoring youth.
 The course will be offered again in the summer of 2015, and student travel scholarships may be available.
 Interested students should contact Dr. Cusack-McVeigh for more information.